NotAShelf/notashelf.dev/apps/notashelf.dev/posts/on-editors-and-things.md

 keywords: ["software", "neovim", "news"]
 ---

-# On Editors and Things

 Hi all, good news first.
 I am a **Release Editor for NixOS 25.05**.
 This is a bit difficult for me to talk about, since I do not know what exactly what it entails _yet_ but know that I am excited about it, and I wanted to share it with you, dear reader.
 It has been one _hell_ of a journey so far, I am excited to see what is to come.
 NixOS, with its flaws, has a special place in my heart and it is great to be able to finally play a part in the grand scheme of things.

 There are a few articles that I am working on, one of them being the continuation of the NixOS hardening series.
 Unfortunately there is not much time